cruiseliu/jos-rpi/README.md

     framebuffer_depth=32
     fraembuffer_ignore_alpha=1

-You can either connect your RPi's UART port to computer and use it as a TTY, or use it directly by HDMI display and USB keyboard.
+You can either connect your RPi's UART port to computer as a TTY, or use it directly by HDMI display and USB keyboard.
 Please note that UART input is disabled when a keyboard is found.

 You may use [raspbootin](https://github.com/mrvn/raspbootin) to simplify UART configuration.